cierrajw/idea-box/DTR-Cole-Cierra.md

   * Sunday: Work in area or remote.
 Be in-person and pair or be on Slack by noon for to check-in and then decide then to work over Slack on call or via Slack text.

 - Weekday: Stay til 6.
+Back on Slack by 8pm.
+Tuesday night is my mentor meeting.

 - Lunch: Working is cool.